Joeross0/ip-rest-api-technical-test/README.md

   * **Acquire an IP** - set the status of a certain IP to “acquired”
   * **Release an IP** - set the status of a certain IP to “available”

+When you are finished, please push your solution to this repo.

 Please include brief instructions about how to get your REST API project running on a development machine.

 Please also include example HTTP requests that could be ran against your API.
 Postman Collection, Swagger documentation or similar are acceptable.